HebiRobotics/HEBI-ROS-DEPRECATED/example_nodes/src/Rosie_Demo/README.md

 (TODO: photo of calibration setup)

-Then B3 can be pressed, at which time the screen should show the captured image of the calibration sheet, including the recognized circles.
+Then B3 can be pressed, at which time the screen should show the captured image of the calibration sheet, including the recognized circles (these will show up as bright concentric circles -- there are also purple circles which may show up, but these are a diagnostic that just indicate all of the circular blobs were found in the image.

+Note with some combinations of realsense drivers and openCV, you may need mutiple calibration attempts before one finally matches.
+Also, the displayed image may not be shown on the first time.
+However, the content in the terminal should clearly state whether or not the calibration succeeded.

+_If the calibration fails_, press "B1" to "pause" the control again, then press B3 to calibrate again.

 # Color calibration